NilsRuet/highway-pursuit-gym/examples/README.md

 This folder contains an example use of the custom environment by an implementation of PPO by [Weight & Biases](https://github.com/vwxyzjn/ppo-implementation-details).
-The dependencies can be installed with `pip install -r requirements.txt`.
-It will install the highway_pursuit_gym library locally from the repo in editable mode.
+The dependencies can be installed with:
+- `pip install -r requirements.txt`
+This will additionally install the highway_pursuit_gym library locally from the repo in editable mode.

+> **Note:** If you have an NVIDIA GPU, install the matching CUDA build of PyTorch from https://pytorch.org/get-started/locally/.

 Running the environment also requires the launcher, DLL and game executable.
 Their path must be set as environment variables before running the training script.
 For instance, using Powershell: